North Vancouver Island Things to Do

 Little Huson Caves

-Located within the Regional District of Mount Waddington, Little Huson Caves offers us a small yet spectacular taste of the karst topography found on the island.
+Located within the Regional District of Mount Waddington, Little Huson Caves offers a small yet spectacular taste of the island's karst topography.

 The park is centred around Atluck Creek Canyon, an area of breathtaking natural beauty.
-There are several amazing karst features to view and explore, as well as 15 known caves.
+Visitors can view and explore several amazing karst features and 15 caves.

 One of the best features of this park is that you don't have to go underground (unless you want to) to experience and view these natural phenomena.